-1.2 Forward looking statements
+1.2 Forward-looking statements

 This Annual Report contains forward-looking statements that involve substantial risks and uncertainties.
-In some cases, you can identify, forward-looking statements by terms such as "may," "will," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "estimate," "believe," "predict," "potential," or "continue" or the negative of these terms or other similar expressions intended to identify statements about the future.
+In some cases, you can identify, forward-looking statements by terms such as "may", "will", "should", "expect", "focus", "plan", "anticipate", "could", "intend", "likely", "target", "project", "estimate", "believe", "predict", "potential", or "continue" or the negative of these terms or other similar expressions intended to identify statements about the future.
 These statements are neither historical facts nor assurances of future performance.
 Although we believe that these estimates and forward-looking statements are based upon reasonable assumptions, they are subject to numerous known and unknown risks and uncertainties, some of which are beyond our control, and are made in light of the information currently available to us.
-Our actual results or performance may differ materially from any future results or performance expressed or implied by these forward-looking statements.
+Such risks and uncertainties include, but are not limited to the factors described in chapter 2.1 "Risk Factors" below.
+Our actual results or performance may differ materially from any future results or performance expressed or implied by these forward-looking statements for many reasons, including the factors described in chapter 2 "Principal risks and uncertainties" herein.
+Accordingly, you should not rely on these forward-looking statements, which speak only as of the date hereof.
+We undertake no obligation to publicly revise any forward-looking statement to reflect circumstances or events after the date hereof or to reflect the occurrence of unanticipated events.